petri-labs/mokita/x/superfluid/README.md

 - `MinimumRiskFactor` which is an sdk.Dec that represents the discount to apply to all superfluid staked modules when calcultating their staking power.
-For example, if a specific denom has an OSMO equivalent value of 100 OSMO, but the the `MinimumRiskFactor` param is 0.05, then the denom will only get 95 OSMO worth of staking power when staked.
+For example, if a specific denom has an MOKI equivalent value of 100 MOKI, but the the `MinimumRiskFactor` param is 0.05, then the denom will only get 95 MOKI worth of staking power when staked.

 ### AssetType